catbig/quran-explorer/README.md

 3. **`/verses/random`**

-   * Returns an error if the chapter number, the juz number, or both are used:
+   * Returns an error when chapter number, juz number, or both are used as filters.

 ```json
 {